joejoinerr/itreallydobeliketh.at/src/about/about.md

 ---
 layout: page
-title: About me and this site
+title: What is all of this anyway?
 ---
+I'm Joe, and this is my blog.
+There's no particular theme or goal with this --- I just wanted somewhere to put my thoughts and things I want to share with people, but the content will naturally tend towards my interests.

+## What about the website?

 This website is built with [Eleventy](https://www.11ty.dev/) and hosted on [Netlify](https://www.netlify.com/).
+There are no analytics or tracking pixels installed, which means I'm blissfully unaware of anything that you do here.
+There are also no cookies, which means no cookie banner.

+The code is open source on [GitHub](https://github.com/joejoinerr/itreallydobeliketh.at).